Table of Contents

 Jesus was sentenced to death by the Roman governor by using a form of capital punishment called crucifixion.
-He was nailed on a cross and hung from it until his death around 30 C.E.
-After his death, he rose back to life and his resurrection provides a way that people can be reunited with God.
+He was nailed to the cross and hung from it until His death around 30 C.E.
+After His death, He rose back to life and His resurrection provides a way that people can be reunited with God.

 In Norway, it is called Langfredag.

-In Finland, they call it Pitkäperjanti, both of which mean Long Friday.
+They call it Pitkäperjanti in Finland, both of which mean Long Friday.